Pram1535/Data-structures/README.md

 6)To compile and execute a C source code to calculate factorial of a given number using recursion.
 To compile and execute a C source code to calculate fibonacci series of a given number using recursion.
 To compile and execute a C  source code to perform Insertion sort.
+To compile and execute a C  source code to perform Quick sort.